 Contexts and contextualizers

-What are contexts and how to get into them
+What are contexts and how to switch into them

 A context is needed, in many occasions, to interpret the value of a container.
-In Perl 6, we will use context to coerce the value of a container into some type or class, or decide what to do with it, as in the case of the sink context.
+In Perl 6, we will use context to coerce the value of a container into some type or class, or in general decide what to do with it, as in the case of the sink context.
+In general, recognizing an object that is in a certain context will force an implicit coercion by calling a specific method on it.

 void context, that is, a context in which we throw (down the sink, as it were) the result of an operation or the return value from a block.
 In general, this context will be invoked in warnings and errors when a statement does not know what to do with that value.